agileware/civicrm-end-user-guide/docs/common-workflows/deduping-and-merging.md

 ## A multi-stage deduping process

 Often just using one deduping rule will mean some duplicate remain in your system.
-One process way to apply multiple systematically is given below.
-If you individual unsupervised rule is strict enough then you may be able to batch de-dupe during the first stage then dedupe manually for the second stage.
+One process way to apply multiples systematically is given below.
+If your individual unsupervised rule is strict enough then you may be able to batch de-dupe during the first stage then dedupe manually for the second stage.

 1. Start by looking for dupes using the "Individual unsupervised" rule: click the **Use Rule** link (contact type "Individual" at the usage